phenopackets/domain-analysis/docs/domain-entities/clinical-impression.rst

 Clinical impression
 ==============================

-This is a high level clinical assessment and workflow/summary related entity.
-It is distinct but closely related to the more granular observations, diagnosis, investigations entities.
+This is an entity related to a high level clinical assessment and workflow/summary.
+It is distinct from but closely related to the more granular observations, diagnoses, investigations entities.

 FHIR does a fairly good job defining and modeling this entity with `the ClinicalImpression resource <https://www.hl7.org/fhir/clinicalimpression.html>`_.